Godalming

 The Basics

-Terrain: Woodland paths, a couple of gentle hill climbs, some sandy heathland paths
+Terrain: Woodland paths, a couple of gentle hill climbs, some sandy heathland paths.

-Dogs: Yes, under good control
+Dogs: Dogs are welcome under good control.

 Public Transport: South West trains between Guildford and Portsmouth stop in Witley from where it is a 15 minute walk to the common.
-Stagecoach routes 70 between Guildford and Petworth and 71 between Guildford and Haslemere stop at Petworth Road
+Stagecoach routes 70 between Guildford and Petworth and 71 between Guildford and Haslemere stop at Petworth Road.

 Views across the heath from the highest point of the walk